ebosas/microservices/README.md

 ### Back end

 To access the back end service, attach to its docker container from a separate terminal window.
 Messages from the front end will show up here.
-Also, standart input from this service is sent to the front end for two way communication.
+Also, standart input will be sent to the front end for two way communication.

 ```bash
 docker attach microservices_backend